EnigmaCurry/d.rymcg.tech/README.md

 ## Create a short alias for the Traefik project:
 __d.rymcg.tech_project_alias traefik
 ```

+(This command creates the shell alias called `traefik`, as well as the
+Bash shell tab completion for it.)

 With this alias installed, instead of running `make -C
 ~/git/vendor/enigmacurry/d.rymcg.tech/traefik install` you can now